February 2024

 Kennedy received a Learner of the Year award from her employer Cygnet, alongside another apprentice training with University College Birmingham - David Sanchez Heredia.

-While on her nursing associate apprenticeship, Kennedy was able to work and gain on-the-job training at the same time.
+While on her Nursing Associate apprenticeship, Kennedy was able to work and gain on-the-job training at the same time – one of the most practical ways to get into healthcare without going down the traditional university route.
 Her existing relationship with the team at Cygnet helped boost her knowledge further, “I felt that I would have been able to get the best knowledge and skills because I can choose placements I'm more interested in and I have an already solidified relationship with the teams and the university team.”

 This led to her degree apprenticeship, where she achieved excellent marks and received a Florence Nightingale award, as well as Cygnet Group’s Learner of the Year award.